hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 }
 ```

 As seen above, the method is written within the class.
-The method name is prefixed with `public void` since it is assumed that users of the object should be capable of using the method and the method should not return anything.
+The method name is prefixed with `public void` since it is assumed that users of the object should be capable of using the method (`public`) and the method should not return anything (`void`).
 With objects the keyword `static` is not used in method definitions.
 Next week, we will clarify the reason behind that.

 Inside the method `printPerson`, there is a single line of code that uses the object variables `name` and `age`.
 The prefix `this` is used to emphasize that we are referring to the name and age of *this* object.
-All the object variables are visible from all the methods of the object.
+All the object variables are visible from within all the methods of the object.

 Let us create three persons and ask them to print themselves: